amplience/dc-delivery-sdk-android/README.md

 ### Get content by id

-These methods use [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) and should be called in a lifecycleScope.
+These methods use [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) and should be called in `LifecycleScope`.
 There are alternative methods that take a callback parameter if you are using Java, or are not using coroutines.

 The `getContentById(id: String)` method returns a `Result<ListContentResponse>` which will resolve to the JSON of your slot or content item.
 If no content is found with the provided ID then the `result.isSuccess` will be false, and the error can be retrieved with `.exceptionOrNull()`.